 The Developer’s Plans

-For the most up-to-date version of the developer’s plans visit their webpage here.
+You can find a version of the developer’s plans at their webpage here.
 There you can read summaries of their public consultation held in 2019 which only involved 138 people are where no specific proposals were presented.
-This is an inadequate basis for a planning application so they will need to consult us again or drop their plans.
+This was an inadequate basis for a planning application and they never came back to talk to more Hackney residents.

-The developers have produced no images of how their plans will look in relation to the surrounding area so we have produced some and you can see them below.
+The developers produced no images of how their plans will look in relation to the surrounding area so we produced some and you can see them below.

 Our community consultation

 In Autumn 2020 we carried out our own consultation of what people do and do not want to see on the site.
 We reached 1384 people, more than 10 times the number reached by the developer’s in their ‘consultation’.

 On 22nd November 2020 we held a public meeting to get feedback on the results of the survey before publishing these.
 The meeting was attended by about 70 people and had three guest speakers: Philip Glanville, Mayor of Hackney, Ayo Mansaray, researcher on gentrification at King’s College London, and Alice Bennett, Co-Coordinator of Hackney Green Party.

 We recorded the presentation on the survey findings given by MOPS campaigners here: MOPS introduction